msu/mtmc/docs/MTMC_QUICK_START.md

 1. You should see the following interface and be ready to use the MTMC-16!

+**NOTE:** If port `8081` is already in use, the system will increment the port number until it finds a free port.
+In that case, try [http://localhost:8082] or look at the command line console to see what the correct URL is.

 <img width="1955" height="1137" alt="MTMC Components" src="https://github.com/user-attachments/assets/60247b4a-c0c4-4fa7-b22c-40359b52d645" />